-As with buildings and equipment improvements or additions to existing infrastructure that constitute a capital outlay or increase the value or life of the asset by 25 percent of the original cost or life or increase the asset's capacity or efficiency should be capitalized and recorded as sub-asset of the existing asset.
-Additionally, costs to preserve an infrastructure asset to extend the useful life of an asset beyond its original estimated useful life, but do not increase the capacity or efficiency of the asset should be capitalized and recorded as sub-asset of the existing asset.
+As with buildings and equipment improvements, additions to existing infrastructure that constitute a capital outlay or increase the value or life of the asset by 25 percent of the original cost or life or increase the asset's capacity or efficiency should be capitalized and recorded as a sub-asset of the existing asset.
+Additionally, costs to preserve an infrastructure asset to extend the useful life of an asset beyond its original estimated useful life, but do not increase the capacity or efficiency of the asset, should be capitalized and recorded as a sub-asset, should be capitalized and recorded as a sub-asset.